 Ramping behavior of the dispatchable fleet increases due to larger diurnal load swings driven by electrification and the increasing level of weather dependent intermittent renewable resources added.
 New resources with increased ramping capabilities will be needed to balance load with supply across the system and during different operating conditions.
-Notably, these resources are not commercially available at this time.
-New technological innovation and successful development will be required in the intervening period.
+Notably, these resources do not exist are not commercially available at this time.
+New technological innovation and successful development are will be required in the intervening period.